 You can click the above links to jump to that section if you wish.

-Advantages to each option
+Advantages of each option

 - Flexibility on hours and incorporate travel into your routine.

-- Live in a low cost location but potentially earn a great income
+- Live in a low-cost location but potentially earn a great income

 - Opportunity to grow and expand a business that earns passive income